socialally/xdr/README.md

 # Ajax Implementation

-This implementation must support cross domain communication and work in as many browsers as possible including IE8.
+A cross-browser, cross-domain Ajax implementation.

 Run `npm install` to resolve dependencies.

+## Design Goals

+* Must support IE 8/9.
+* Must be able to load resources cross-domain.
+* Must support text, json, xml and jsonp.
+* Must be as lightweight as possible.

 ## Test